 - A. During construction, keep an accurate record of all deviations between the work as shown on Drawings and that which is actually installed.
 Keep this record set of prints at the job site for review by the Architect/Engineer. - B. Upon completion of the installation and acceptance by the owner, transfer all record drawing information to one neat and legible set of prints.
 Then deliver them to the Architect/Engineer for transmittal to the Owner. - C. Provide one copy of on high quality heavy weight presentation type paper.
-Media which fade shall not be used. - D. Provide one electronic version of record documents in Adobe PDF format on a DVD or otherwise electronically transmitted.
-Transmit electronic copies in conjunction with hard copy documents.
+Media which fade shall not be used. - D. Provide one electronic scanned version of record documents in Adobe PDF format PDFs may be submitted on electronic media (DVD, USB) or via an FTP or other file sharing site.
+Provide electronic copies in conjunction with hard copy documents.